koka-lang/madoko/doc/overview.md

 [koka-article-html]: 	http://research.microsoft.com/en-us/um/people/daan/doc/koka-effects-2013.html
 [koka-article-md]: 		http://research.microsoft.com/en-us/um/people/daan/doc/koka-effects-2013.md.txt

+# Usage

+The easiest way to use Madoko is as a command line tool using Node.js (which works on many platforms, like Windows, MacOSX, Linux etc).
+Madoko can also run inside a web browser or as a .NET executable.
+To install under Node.js is very
+easy:

+* Ensure you have [Node.js] installed on your system.
+* Open a command line window and run: `npm install madoko -g`

+and you are done.
+Translating a markdown document is done simply as:

+* `madoko -v mydoc.md`

+which generates `mydoc.html`.
+The `-v` flag gives more verbose output.

 # Syntax

-Madoko is fully compatible with basic Markdown syntax and passes the entire test suite.
-It also implements most extensions, like Github flavored markdown and multi-markdown.
+Madoko is fully compatible with basic [Markdown syntax][Markdown] and passes the entire test suite.
+It also implements most extensions, like Github flavored markdown and multi-markdown, and it adds quite a few features itself to make it really useful for writing professional documents.

 We assume that the reader is familiar with basic markdown syntax.